-The academic study of English Language and Literature pays off in more ways than you can imagine.
-Employers value creative professionals with strong communication skills.
-A degree in English provides you with a solid background in cultural literacy to give you that special edge.
-Specialize in business, academic, or creative writing.
+The study of English Language and Literature pays off in more ways than you can imagine.
+Employers value creative professionals with strong reading and writing skills.
+An English degree provides you with a solid background in cultural literacy and gives you that special edge.
 Credentials in English polish your presentation skills, sharpen your critical thinking abilities, and lead to great futures.
 Collaborate with faculty who are distinguished scholars, experienced editors, and award-winning authors.
-The FSU Department of English features small, writing-intensive courses that help enhance your résumé.
-From pre-law to teaching licensure, earning a degree in English generates the resources and content needed for building a strong career portfolio.
+Specialize in business, academic, or creative writing.
+The FSU Department of English features small, writing-intensive courses that will enhance your résumé.
+From Pre-Law to Teaching Licensure, earning a degree in English generates the resources and content needed for building a solid career portfolio.

 Department of English welcomes applications for the Assistant Professor position in Rhetoric and Composition set to start in the Fall of 2016.
 Review of applications will begin November 15, 2015, and continue until the position is filled.
 To apply, submit an online application, a letter of interest, teaching philosophy statement, and vita to https://jobs.uncfsu.edu/postings/search.
 Please review the attached job announcement for more details.

 Want your education to pay off?
 English courses will prepare you for law school and for careers in teaching, technical writing, publishing, public relations, marketing, finance, new media, and the arts.
 Our graduates are editors, lawyers, managers, community organizers, entrepreneurs, and educators.
 Some alums even teach overseas.

 What can you do in the English Department?

 Continuing the legacy of Charles W. Chesnutt, the first major African-American novelist and an early leader of the school that became Fayetteville State University

 B.A. in English Language and Literature (120 hours)

 B.A. in English, Teaching Licensure Concentration/Secondary Education (120 hours)